Explore Calke Abbey, the un-stately home

-When the house was handed to the National Trust in 1985, many of its rooms had been adandoned for decades and were in a state of rapid decline.
-We've decided not to restore these rooms, but rather preserve them as they were found.
+By 1985, many of its rooms had been abandoned for decades and were in a state of decline.
+We've decided to preserve these rooms as they were found.

-Rather than restoring Calke to its former glory, we've undertaken necessary repairs to halt the decay of the house and its collections.
-As you wander through the mansion, you'll discover adandoned rooms, peeling wallpaper and a vast collection of strange and unique objects – presented exactly as we found them.
+As you wander through the mansion, you'll discover abandoned rooms, peeling wallpaper and a vast collection of strange and unique objects – presented and preserved exactly as we found them.

 A house of hidden stories

-Discover the tales of an eccentric and reclusive family who amassed a huge collection of hidden treasures.
-Learn the history of these fascinating and often strange possessions, which includes stuffed animals, family portraits and the stunning state bed.
+Discover deep and complex stories of a family who amassed a huge collection of treasures.
+Learn the history of these fascinating and often strange possessions, which includes a vast natural history collection – the largest of its kind within the National Trust – family portraits and the stunning state bed.